RandomLab/New_Pedagogical_online_offline_Realities.site/src/methodologies-and-tools-for-collaboration/index.md

 ---
 layout: page
 eleventyNavigation:
-  key: Methodologies and tools for collaboration
+  key: Methodologies and tools
-  order: 3
+  order: 2
 ---

 # Methodologies and tools for collaboration